New Technology

 - Sensitive to briquette preparation quality.

-- Soluble, unstable, or reactive materials must be evaluated on a case-by-case basis.
+- Soluble, unstable or reactive materials may present preparation difficulties and must be evaluated on a case-by-case basis.

-- Results depend on the mineral phase list (SIP) used.
+- Results depend on the mineral phase list (SIP) used in the analysis; new mineralogies not in the list may require additional time and cost.

-- Detection limit ~0.1 wt%, depending on the material.
+- Detection limit of the analysis on the order of ~0.1 wt%, depending on the material.

 - Limited for elements up to Be.